hhudson/IR_row_selector_template_component_plugin/README.md

 ## Description

 A Plugin for Interactive Reports to imitate a portion the APEX$ROW_SELECTOR functionality (of the Interactive Grid).
-With this column type to your Interactive Report, selecting rows will automatically add the "primary key" of your choice to a javascript array named `irrs.PKs`:
+Add this column type to your Interactive Report and selecting rows will automatically add the "primary key" of your choice to a javascript array named `irrs.PKs` and an `Output Page Item` of your choice:
 <p align="center">
   <img src="img/irrs.gif" alt="Demonstration"/>
 </p>